hubblestack/hubble/README.md

 batch: False
 ```

-Pulsar runs on schdule which can be found at `/etc/hubble/hubble`
+Pulsar runs on schedule which can be found at `/etc/hubble/hubble`

 **/etc/hubble/hubble**
 ```sh